Macejdo/Macejdo/README.md

 Hi there 👋

-- 🔭 I’m currently working on Discord.py multifunctional bot
+- 🔭 I’m currently studying at Uni
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning about cybersecurity
 - 💬 Ask me about anything